TheRealOmitron/SkyblockSniper/README.md

 >
 Make sure Python's installation folder was added to your PATH variables properly, and follow the [other suggestions on this stackoverflow post](https://stackoverflow.com/questions/65348890/).

+## Winsound Alternative if on Mac
+Alternative to winsound module is playsound module on which you can play a sound from a file on your desktop if you still want a ping sound

 ## How to know it works
 ### Change LOWEST_PRICE in SkyblockSniper.py line 27 to 5 and rerun the script
 You should get a few results for (shittier) BIN flips.
 Change LOWEST_PRICE back to 999999 (or any price you want to be the lowest) once done.